19hours/sg-statutes/Acts/Charities Act.md

 (b) a record of the assets and liabilities of the charity.

-(3) The governing board members of a charity shall preserve any accounting records made for the purposes of this section in respect of the charity for at least 5 years from the end of the financial year of the charity in which they are made.
+(3) Subject to subsection (4), the governing board members of a charity shall preserve any accounting records made for the purposes of this section in respect of the charity for at least 5 years after the end of the financial year of the charity in which they are made.

+[Act 2 of 2018 wef 01/04/2018]

 [34/2010 wef 01/03/2011]

 [2/2007]

+(4) Where a charity ceases to exist before the end of the minimum period in subsection (3) for preserving of accounting records in respect of the charity —

+(a) the last governing board members of the charity; or

+(b) any one or more of the last governing board members of the charity, as may be agreed by the last governing board members,

+must preserve the accounting records to the end of that period, unless the Commissioner allows the accounting records to be earlier destroyed or otherwise disposed of.

-(4) Where a charity ceases to exist within the period of 5 years mentioned in subsection (3) as it applies to any accounting records, the obligation to preserve those records in accordance with that subsection shall continue to be discharged by the last governing board members of the charity, unless the Commissioner consents in writing to the records being destroyed or otherwise disposed of.
+(5) Subsection (4) also applies to a charity that ceases to exist before the date of commencement of section 3(d) of the Charities (Amendment) Act 2018, if the minimum period in subsection (3) as it applies to any accounting record of the charity has not ended on that date.

-[34/2010 wef 01/03/2011]

-(5) [Deleted by Act 34 of 2010 wef 01/03/2011]
+[Act 2 of 2018 wef 01/04/2018]

-### Annual statements of accounts
+### Financial statements

 13\.—(1) The Minister may make regulations relating to the financial reporting requirements for charities, including provisions —

-(a) allowing the governing board members of specified classes of charities to prepare a receipts and payments account and a statement of assets and liabilities instead of a statement of accounts in respect of any financial year of the charity;
+(a) allowing the governing board members of specified classes of charities to prepare a receipts and payments account and a statement of assets and liabilities instead of financial statements in respect of any financial year of the charity;

+[Act 2 of 2018 wef 01/04/2018]

 (b) prescribing requirements as to the form and contents of accounts and statements of charities;